dmitri3748/cohort_analysis/README.md

 ### Project plan:
-Wednesday: Familiarising with data, wrangling and cleaning.
+Wednesday: Familiarising with data, wrangling and cleaning, preparing for analysis.

 Thursday: Cohort Analysis